 Another listener shares, “If this were my dream, it would be that I got hurt unexpectedly as a result of something else.
 I say this because usually I get a splinter while in the process of trying to do something else.
 Like I’ll lift a piece of wood to carry it and suddenly the hurt.
-I have a splinter.”
+I have a splinter.

 Hearing these perceptions, we saw Jennifer, a producer, click on her dream being about how she felt insulted and “bugged” by the fact that her husband had not thanked her at a business meeting they had the night she had the splinter dream.
-More importantly, the fact that the bugs were “piled up” as they fell out of the splinter in her foot mirrored how it was not the first time that she has been hurt by her husband in this way.
+More importantly, the fact that the bugs were “piled up” as they fell out of the splinter in her foot mirrored how it was not the first time that she has felt hurt by her husband in this way.

-As she explained, she linked the fact that in the dream she squeezed the splinter out while sitting on her bed, already undressed, because in fact, it was when they got into bed that night, she had expressed these feelings that had been “piling up” to her husband.
+As Jennifer explained, she linked the fact that in the dream she squeezed the splinter out while sitting on her bed, already undressed, because in fact, it was when they got into bed that night, she had expressed these feelings that had been “piling up” to her husband.

 The solution/learning/strength to the dream